sahithyasridhar/fa18-523-65/project-report/report.md

 TFIDF, star rating, sentiment of review as positive/negative, number of votes received by a review, how long has the user been providing Yelp reviews etc.
-Using SVM, researchers were able to achieve accuracy of 0.67 and 0.69 in case of Random Forest model for predicting if review is ‘Useful’ [@fa18-523-65-www-5].
+Using SVM, researchers were able to achieve accuracy of 0.67 and 0.69 in case of Random Forest model for predicting if review is 'Useful' [@fa18-523-65-www-5].

 Hajas et al tried to understand how external factors such as changing taste result in cyclic behavior for user reviews for restaurants.
 They took Yelp reviews from